Skip to main content

 Training and Further Support

 Full foundation training in NVR is available from several UK providers, with a growing network of trained professionals.
-Details of further reading and resources for training are detailed at the bottom of this page.
+Examples of further reading and resources for training available are detailed at the bottom of this page.
+Please note this is not an exhaustive list.

 We are also pleased to share details of the Special Interest Group: NVR in EP Practice - please complete this form if you’d like to take part or find out more.